 In February 2023, after a review of the Company's business, programs, resources and capabilities, including anticipated costs and timelines, the Company announced the decision to halt further development of its programs and to conduct a comprehensive review of strategic alternatives.
-The Company also announced a corporate restructuring that resulted in a reduction in its workforce by 84% that was substantially completed in the first quarter of 2023 (see Note 6).
+The Company also announced a corporate restructuring that resulted in a reduction in its workforce by 84% that was substantially completed in the first quarter of 2023 (see Note 5).

-As part of the strategic review process, the Company explored potential strategic alternatives that included, without limitation, an acquisition, merger, business combination or other transactions.
-The Company has and is continuing to explore strategic alternatives related to its product candidates and related assets, including, without limitation, licensing transactions and asset sales.

-In April 2023, the Company sold certain assets, including intellectual property, related to its product candidates MGTA-117, MGTA-45 and MGTA-145 (see Note 13).
+As part of the strategic review process, the Company explored potential strategic alternatives that included, without limitation, an acquisition, merger, business combination or other transactions, as well as strategic transactions related to its product candidates and related assets, including, without limitation, licensing transactions and asset sales.
+In April 2023, the Company sold certain assets, including intellectual property, related to its product candidates MGTA-45 and MGTA-145 and the CD117 antibodies, including the clinical antibody that was used with MGTA-117.
+The Company also sold certain intellectual property rights related to the Igenica patent portfolio in April 2023 and the E478 technology in July 2023 (see Note 6).
+The Company has continued to divest and explore strategic alternatives related to data, technology and other intellectual property rights related to the Company's legacy business that were not in active development and which the Company does not consider material.

 On May 2, 2023, following a comprehensive review of strategic alternatives, the Company entered into an Agreement and Plan of Merger (the "Merger Agreement") with Dianthus Therapeutics, Inc. ("Dianthus") pursuant to which a wholly-owned subsidiary of the Company will merge with and into Dianthus, with Dianthus surviving as a wholly-owned subsidiary of the Company (the "Merger").
-In connection with the Merger, the Company will distribute to the Company's pre-Merger common stockholders contingent value rights ("CVRs"), representing the contractual right to receive payments from the post-closing combined company upon receipt of certain proceeds, if any, derived from consideration paid as a result of the disposition of the Company's pre-Merger legacy assets, net of any indemnity obligations, transaction costs and certain other expenses, during the period that is three years after the closing of the Merger.
+At or prior to the effective time of the Merger, the Company will enter into a Contingent Value Rights Agreement ("CVR Agreement") with a rights agent ("Rights Agent") pursuant to which the Company's pre-Merger common stockholders will receive one contingent value right (each, a "CVR") for each outstanding share of common stock held by such stockholder on such date.
 The Merger was unanimously approved by Company's board of directors, and the Company's board of directors resolved to recommend approval of the Merger Agreement to the Company's stockholders.
 The closing of the Merger is subject to approval by the Company's and Dianthus' stockholders, as well as other customary closing conditions.
 If the Merger is completed, the business of Dianthus will continue as the business of the combined company (see Note 13).